tsuru/tsuru/docs/index.rst

 tsuru is an open source PaaS that makes it easy and fast to deploy and manage applications on your own servers.

-To get started, first read :ref:`understangind tsuru <understanding>`.
+To get started, first read :ref:`understanding tsuru <understanding>`.

 .. toctree::
     :maxdepth: 2